fedora-python/pyp2rpm/README.rst

 =======
 pyp2rpm
 =======
-Tool to convert a package from PyPI to RPM SPECFILE.
+Tool to convert a package from PyPI to RPM SPECFILE or to generate SRPM.
 Under heavy development, see TODO file for list of planned features. pyp2rpm currently ships with Fedora and Mageia specific templates.